ArtrixTech/DynaGammy/README.md

 ```

 ## Usage
 The app appears maximized the first time you start it.
 On subsequent starts, it's minimized in the system tray.
-This can be changed by setting `wnd_show_on_startup` to `true` in the config file.
+This can be changed by setting `wnd_show_on_startup` to `true` in the config file (`~/.config/gammyconf` on Linux).

 The window is shown or hidden by clicking on the tray icon.
 In some configurations you might need to double click.
 You can close it by pressing *Esc* when it's focused.